MoAl78741/FortiGate-Config-Merger/README.md

 ## Purpose

-This can be useful tool for adapting prod configs to a lab environment for testing.
+This can be a useful tool for adapting prod configs to a lab environment for testing.

 ## What the app does: